The Alice Springs Steiner School has regular events throughout the year.

-These events are as much about building friendships and a sense of community as fund-raising and opportunities to speak with teachers and committee members.
+These events are as much about building friendships and a sense of community as fund-raising and opportunities to speak with teachers and board members.

-The Autumn Fair is held at the end of May each year and is the school’s major fundraiser for the year.
-It is run and organized by the parents of the school and is a major event on the Alice Springs calender.
-People flock to the school grounds to enjoy the fabulous food, massive lawn sale, the plants, live music, crafts all hand made by families and friends of the Steiner School, childrens activities such as a giant maze, bow and arrow shooting, camel rides, wheelbarrow rides, stalls and in general, the wonderful ambiance of the school grounds.
+The Autumn Fair is held at the end of May each year and is the school’s major fundraiser of the year.
+It is run and organised by the parents of the school and is a major event on the Alice Springs calendar.
+People flock to the school grounds to enjoy the fabulous food, massive lawn sale, the plants, live music, crafts all handmade by families and friends of the Steiner School, children’s activities such as a giant maze, bow and arrow shooting, camel rides, wheelbarrow rides, stalls and in general, the wonderful ambiance of the school grounds.

 Throughout the year members of TASSA and/or classes get together to cater for some major events such as the Alice Springs festival, Eco Fair, a 1/2 Marathon and various other events held in and around Alice Springs.

 The working bees are great social events.
 Usually, parents come for several hours to use their muscles and enjoy a hot/cold drink and cakes.
 The results are remarkable and the improvements to the aesthetic nature of buildings and natural environment are a testimony to the value of working bees to the school.